 - Nashville Area Habitat for Humanity: Advisory Board of Directors and Member of Finance Committee, 2012 – Present

 - Finance Committee

 Mac is a third generation attorney from Chattanooga, Tennessee.
 His father and grandfather were both lawyers, and his grandfather was the first Bankruptcy Referee in Chattanooga.
 Today, Mac resides in Brentwood with his wife, Renee.
-Together, they have four children, Andrew, Molly, Phillip and Stephanie, and ten grandchildren, Jack, Rhett, Clay, Sydney, Serenity, Beau, Jordan, Will, Mary Holland, and Hudson.
+Together, they have four children, Andrew, Molly, Phillip and Stephanie, and nine grandchildren, Jack, Rhett, Clay, Sydney, Beau, Jordan, Will, Mary Holland, and Hudson.
 Fortunately, all of the children and grandchildren live in the Williamson County area and are a great part of Mac’s life.